snowdj/knitr-hyde/_posts/2015-12-13-knitr-hyde-getting-started.md

 #### Getting Files for a User Site

 Having created your user respository (`yourgithubusername.github.io` as per the GitHub Pages guide), clone your user repo onto your own machine.
-Syat on your `master` branch (you don't create a `gh-pages` branch for a user site.)
+Stay on your `master` branch:  you don't create a `gh-pages` branch for a user site.
 Download a [zip file](https://github.com/homerhanumat/knitr-hyde/archive/gh-pages.zip) of my `gh-pages` branch and extract it into your repo.

 ## Configuring my Files for Your Use